bitwalker/distillery/docs/introduction/understanding_releases.md

 OTP releases are very similar, except the runtime itself knows what to load and start, and the order in which to do so, based on something called a boot script.
 This script instructs the runtime exactly how to boot everything.
-So in a release, we use a custom instruction to ensure that configuration providers, like `Mix.Config` have a chance to run before your application is started, but Mix itself is not part of this process.
+So in a release, we use a custom instruction to ensure that configuration providers, like `Mix.Configig` have a chance to run before your application is started, but Mix itself is not part of this process.
 As a result, there are some small differences in how your application will run under Mix and under a release, but for the most part, there should be no noticeable differences.